lfit/itpol/kernel-developer-pgp-guide.md

 adding or revoking subkeys, or signing other people's keys.

 #### Remove the master key from  your homedir

+The files in our home directory are not as well protected as we like to think.
+They can be leaked or stolen via many different means:

+- by accident when making quick homedir copies to set up a new workstation
+- by systems administrator negligence or malice
+- via poorly secured backups
+- via malware in desktop apps (browsers, pdf viewers, etc)
+- via coercion when crossing international borders

+Protecting your key with a good passphrase greatly helps reduce the risk of any of the above, but passphrases can be discovered via keyloggers, shoulder-surfing, or any number of other means.
+For this reason, the recommended setup is to remove your master key from your home directory and store it on offline storage.

+##### Removing your master key

 Please see the previous section and make sure you have backed up your GnuPG directory in its entirety.
 What we are about to do will render your key